Country Living in a Cariboo Valley

 Straight Run Chickens Vs Pullets

-Although they are one of the most economical options, straight run chickens are not the optimum choice for everyone.
+Although they are one of the most economical options, straight run birds are not the optimum choice for everyone.

 Pullets – young hens – are vastly preferred by most chicken owners, for the simple fact that they are the ones that lay eggs.